 Permanent establishment risk

-Permanent establishment (PE) is slightly technical, so let’s understand it via an example.
+Permanent establishment (PE) is slightly technical, so let’s understand it with an example.

 Suppose you have hired international employees from Dubai.
-You don’t even have a physical office in Dubai, so your employees live and work from their homes.
-However, one day the Dubai government notices that these employees have been serving your company for a substantial time.
-This could potentially trigger your permanent establishment (PE) status.
+You don’t have a physical office in Dubai, so your employees live and work from their homes.
+However, if the Dubai government observes that these employees have been serving your company for a substantial amount of time, they could potentially trigger your permanent establishment (PE) status.

 How can it hurt your organization?
 PE risk can lead to double taxation, where the company is taxed both in its home country and the foreign country of operation.